-The squash tail and the pointed nose allows for better maneuverability than other SBBC boards.
-Although, the real price to pay for excellent control is the challenge in learning how to use them than other traditional foamboards.
+The squash tail and the pointed nose allow for better maneuverability than other SBBC boards.
+Although, the real price to pay for excellent control is the challenge of learning how to use them more than other traditional foamboards.

 A high-performance foam surfboard, South Bay Board Co., made sure it has the ideal shape and size for getting whitewater waves.
 With dimensions running at 8’ x 23” x 3” and with its rounded rubber tails, it offers superior stability especially when you are just starting how to turn.